foldda/rda/README.md

 <img src='img/Post-office-system.png' width='550' align='center'>
 </div>

-So ideally, for data exchange between isolated independent systems, we could do something similar to the Post Office's postal service, to cut down the costs and reduce complexicity.
+So for data exchange between isolated independent systems, we could do something similar to the Post Office's postal service, to cut down the costs and improve flexibility.

 ## Universal Data Exchange

-Universal Data Exchange, or UDX, is a "flattened" data communication layer for independent programs to exchange data conveniently and cost-effectively - by providing shared, generic data transport and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions.
-And by replacing ad-hoc, data-model-dependent pipelines with UDX, it simplifies cross-program data communications and eliminates "tight coupling" between the communicating programs.
+Universal Data Exchange, or UDX, is a "flattened" data communication layer for independent programs to exchange data conveniently and cost-effectively.
+By providing shared, generic data transport and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions, UDX simplifies cross-program data communications and eliminates "tight coupling" between the communicating programs.

 <div align='center'>
 <img src='img/Charian-data-transport.png' width='550'>
 </div>

-One key factor for a Post Office to provide the postal service is the standardized packaging.
+In a Post Office, using standardized packaging is a key for it to effectively provide the postal services.
 More specifically, the use of **plain boxes** allows for packing loose items of different sizes and shapes so it's easier to cater to different parcel-posting requirements.
-It also simplifies parcel handling and allows modularized, more effective transportation using general courier companies.
+Standardized packaging also simplifies parcel handling and allows modularized, more effective transportation using general courier companies.
 Similarly, the key in implementing UDX is to have a generic data container for packaging (and regulating) various data items, so arbitrary, 'irregular' data can be handled uniformly using general data transport protocols and methods.
 We need to find such "boxes", that is, to have a standardized, _universal_ data container, for UDX.

 Popular data formats, such as XML, JSON, and CSV, are not suitable for encoding the UDX container, because these formats assume certain data models (by structure and type) to the data, meaning a container encoded in these formats is always for a certain kind of data, not _any data_.
 That's where RDA, a "one-size-fits-all" data format, comes into play.
 RDA encoding allows converting data objects with arbitrarily complex structures to a text string, and strings are supported by most computer systems and programming languages for manipulation and transportation.
 So using RDA-encoding, any data can be stored as text and be exchanged via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.

-## RDA's Schema-less Encoding - A Brief Introduction
+## Schema-less Encoding

+RDA use an expandable multi-dimensional array for encoding data items.
 The following example shows a single-dimension RDA-encoded string containing a list of data elements: "One", "Two", and "Three".

 ```
 |\|One|Two|Three